katesroad/Microservices-React-Node/notes/section.02.md

 # The Blog App

-## Some good habits to have when working with microservices

-- Whenever you start designing a service or putting it together, it is worth thinking very critically about exactly what your services want to do.
+**Whenever you start designing a service or putting it together, it is worth thinking very critically about exactly what your services want to do.**

 ## The services and solutions for the blog app